-This strategy recognises that we need a healthy creative ecology in the heart of Melbourne - not only to balance the city's retail, hospitality and commercial life, but to support a critical mass of creative activity essential to its character, economy and its reputation as an arts hub.
+This arts strategy recognises we need a healthy creative ecology in the heart of Melbourne to balance the city's retail, hospitality and commercial life and to support a critical mass of creative activity essential to its character, economy and reputation as an arts hub.

-1.6 GOVERNANCE
+1.7 GOVERNANCE

-As a capital city local government, the City of Melbourne has responsibility for many issues affecting the running, profile and brand of Australia's second largest city.
-It is also a local municipality - one of 79 in the state - with a primary responsibility to provide services and opportunities within its boundaries.
-Those boundaries take in the central business district and the surrounding suburbs of Southbank, East Melbourne, Carlton, Parkville, Docklands, Kensington and North and West Melbourne.
+As a capital city local government, the City of Melbourne has responsibility for many issues affecting Australia's second largest city.
+It is also a local municipality, one of 79 in the state, with a primary responsibility to provide services and opportunities within its boundaries.